-The Toro Company is in the business of designing, manufacturing, and marketing professional turf maintenance equipment and services; turf irrigation systems; landscaping equipment and lighting products; snow and ice management products; agricultural irrigation systems; rental, specialty, and underground construction equipment; and residential yard and snow thrower products.
+The Toro Company is in the business of designing, manufacturing, marketing, and selling professional turf maintenance equipment and services; turf irrigation systems; landscaping equipment and lighting products; snow and ice management products; agricultural irrigation systems; rental, specialty, and underground construction equipment; and residential yard and snow thrower products.
 Unless the context indicates otherwise, the terms "company," "TTC," "we," "our," or "us" refer to The Toro Company and its consolidated subsidiaries.
 Our purpose is to help our customers enrich the beauty, productivity, and sustainability of the land.
-Our sustainability platform, "Sustainability Endures," directly ties sustainability to our mission to deliver superior innovation and customer care and also provides transparency on our continued efforts to address sustainability-focused matters, including environmental, social, and governance priorities.
+Sustainability is the foundation of our enterprise strategic priorities of accelerating growth, driving productivity and operational excellence, and empowering our people, and our focus on alternative power, smart connected, and autonomous solutions are embedded as part of our "Sustainability Endures" strategy also provides transparency on our continued efforts to address sustainability-focused matters, including environmental, social, and governance priorities.

 We sell our products worldwide through a network of distributors, dealers, mass retailers, hardware retailers, equipment rental centers, home centers, as well as online (direct to end-users).
 We strive to provide innovative, well-built, and dependable products supported by an extensive service network.
-A significant portion of our net sales has historically been, and we expect will continue to be, attributable to new and enhanced products.
+A significant portion of our net sales have historically been, and we expect will continue to be, attributable to new and enhanced products.
 We define new products as those introduced in the current and previous two fiscal years.
 We classify our operations into two reportable business segments: Professional and Residential.
 Our remaining activities are presented as "Other" due to their insignificance.
-As further described in Note 7, Divestiture, in the Notes to Condensed Consolidated Financial Statements included in Part I. Item 1 of this Quarterly Report on Form 10-Q, during the first quarter of fiscal 2021, the company completed the sale of its Northeastern U.S. distribution company.
-As a result, for the three month period ended January 29, 2021, the company's Other activities consisted of the company's remaining wholly-owned domestic distribution company, the company's corporate activities, and the elimination of intersegment revenues and expenses.
-For the three month period ended January 31, 2020, the company's Other activities consisted of the company's wholly-owned domestic distribution companies, the company's corporate activities, and the elimination of intersegment revenues and expenses.
+As further described in Note 7, Divestiture, in the Notes to Condensed Consolidated Financial Statements included in Part I. Item 1 of this Quarterly Report on Form 10-Q, during the first quarter of fiscal 2021, we completed the sale of our Northeastern U.S. distribution company.
+As a result, for the three and nine month period ended July 30, 2021, our Other activities consisted of our remaining wholly-owned domestic distribution company, our corporate activities, and the elimination of intersegment revenues and expenses.
+For the three and nine month period ended July 31, 2020, our Other activities consisted of our wholly-owned domestic distribution companies, our corporate activities, and the elimination of intersegment revenues and expenses.